redbadger/awesome-badger/chriswhealy/sha256/algorithm-overview/README.md

    h = h[7]
    </pre>

-2. Compress each word in the message digest into the working variables
+2. For each word in the message digest, calculate a set of intermediate values and store in the working variables as follows:

    <pre>
    for n in 0..63